donkirkby/chess-kit/raw_rules/new_rules.md

 Remove the bishop cards from the deck, as well as two pawn cards of each colour, they won't be used.
-Separate the remaining cards by colour, so each player has 12 cards of their partner's colour.
+Separate the remaining cards by colour, so each player has 12 cards of their *partner's* colour.

 Each player puts the king card aside and shuffles the other 11 cards.
 Then they deal three cards face down and shuffle them together with the king.
-Put the other eight cards on top, so the king is somewhere in the bottom four cards.
+Deal two more cards face down on top, then place the remaining six cards on top, rotated 90°, so you can tell when you're halfway through the deck, and the king is somewhere in the bottom four cards.

 Finally, each player draws the top card from their deck, before their first turn.

-### Goal
-You're working with your partner to capture one of the two kings, without letting too many cards build up in your hand.

 ### Play
 White plays first, then Black, and so on.
 In each turn: